-For most customers looking to buy a new car, the test drive is an integral part of the process.
+For most customers looking to buy a car, the test drive is an integral part of the process.
 It gives the customer a chance to truly decide whether they can see themselves driving a particular vehicle for potentially the next 3-10 years.
 If the test-driven vehicle drives smooth, is comfortable, spacious and doesn’t make any funny sounds, it could easily close the deal.
 As a salesperson, you need to ensure you can facilitate a test drive that will have your customers wanting to buy the vehicle.
 In this article, we’re going to go over the purpose of test drives, how to prep for a test drive and the necessary steps to take after the test drive is complete.

 Many seasoned salespeople argue that the test drive on its own sells cars.
 Once the test drive is complete, the most common barrier that customers face is the price of the vehicle.